sonalvijit/Kestrel/README.md

 # Kestrel Programming Language

-This is my `c project` for making programming language similar to python but having a different taste in it.
-The intention of making this project is to learn more about `C` programming language it core concepts, etc.
+This is my `C project` for creating a programming language similar to Python, but with a different twist.
+The purpose of this project is to learn more about the `C` programming language, its core concepts, and more.